thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 27 December 2025

-- The average temperature today is 6.33˚C,
+- The average temperature today is 6.48˚C,
-- With highs of 7.04˚C and lows of 5.16˚C,
+- With highs of 6.75˚C and lows of 5.94˚C,
-- It may feel like 1.99˚C with scattered clouds
+- It may feel like 2.35˚C with broken clouds
-- The wind speed is 7.72m/s and visibility is 10000m
+- The wind speed is 7.2m/s and visibility is 10000m
-- The pressure is 1035hPa and humidity is 81%
+- The pressure is 1034hPa and humidity is 81%
 - The sun will rise at 08:15 and set at 16:02

 <!-- weather_marker ends -->